php-fp/php-fp-combinators/README.md

 assert('Hello, world' === $strictUcFirst('HELLO, WORLD'));
 ```

 Note that the functions are called **from left to right**.
-If the opposite is desired, this can be achieved easily:
+If the opposite is desired, this can be achieved easily by using `flip`:

 ```php
 use function PhpFp\compose;